kflog-project/KFLog/README.md

 Please report any found bugs or change requests there.

-The last published Debian release is 5.0.0.
+The last published Debian and Ubuntu release is 5.0.0.

 Last update: 2023-02-03